 Have you ever been next in line at some sort of public speaking engagement and felt queasy?
 Or maybe had butterflies in your stomach right before confessing your feelings to a crush?
 Real-world events can cause major anxiety, and that may trigger a physical reaction.

 Besides social or performance anxiety, fear can cause the same reaction.
 And on the other end of the spectrum, extreme cases of excitement!
 Sometimes intense emotions can cause instant nausea and possibly vomiting.
-All you can do to remedy stress nausea is practice deep breathing exercises and drink something cold and bubbly.
+All you can do to remedy stress or nausea is to practice deep breathing exercises and drink something cold and bubbly.

 Unfortunately, stress is just a part of life everyone must deal with!